tomsennett/UPYOURS/README.md

 # UPYOURS.js

 **UPYOURS** (short for "Update Yourself") is a lightweight JavaScript framework designed to add dynamic interactivity to your web pages with minimal boilerplate and no custom syntax to learn.
-Inspired by game development principles, UPYOURS makes it easy to add and remove behaviors from elements by simply adding or removing CSS classes.
+Inspired by game development engines, UPYOURS uses a global update loop and allows you to add/remove behaviors from elements simply by adding/removing CSS classes.

 ## Key Features